sudheeshe/LeadScore/README.md

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/15_.jpg?raw=true)

-- 79.1 % are `non defaule customers` and 20.9% customers atatus are `unkown` and only 0.1% are `default`
+- 79.1 % are `non defaule customers` and 20.9% customers status are `unkown` and only 0.1% are `default`
 - This column is of no use on prediction.

 `Column - housing`